 Nowadays, the internet is like a first responder to any new and painful medical condition, including muscular and joint pain.
-By simply typing into a search engine “Back pain,” you will discover an endless abundance of advice and resources.
-“5 possible causes of lower back pain”, “6 ways to cure back pain”.
-The truth is, following this kind of one size fits all advice may help some people, some of the time, and only for some types of lower back pain.
+By simply typing into a search engine “Back pain” or “Neck pain,” you will discover an endless abundance of advice and resources.
+“5 possible causes of lower back pain”, “6 ways to cure back pain”, or “Osteo treatment for back and neck pain”.
+The truth is, following this kind of one size fits all advice may help some people, some of the time, and only for some types of back or neck pain.
 Ultimately, a tailor-made solution, which is personalized to you, is always the best option.
-In this blog, I’ll explain how we, as Osteopaths, tailor our treatment and advice to help you manage and recover from your lower back pain.
+In this blog, I’ll explain how we, as Osteopaths in Rainham and Maidstone, tailor our treatment and advice to help you manage and recover from your lower back pain.

 The Experience With Us

 Just like the saying, ‘No two people are the same,’ no two Backs are the same either.
 To fully understand what is going on with your spine, your Osteopath takes a comprehensive case history.
-First, an in-depth analysis of the main issue is discussed.
-For example, asking you about the type of pain you have, whether it shoots into your leg or is sharp when you twist, allows us to work out precisely where the problem is.
+First, an in-depth analysis of the main issue is discussed with your osteo.
+For example, asking you about the type of pain you have, whether it shoots into your leg, radiates up to cause neck pain, or is sharp when you twist, allows us to work out precisely where the problem is.
 After, we will review all of the previous injuries and trauma your body may have sustained throughout your lifetime.
 It is so important to get a full picture of all of the stresses and strains your body may have suffered.

 Once all the questions have been asked and we have a complete history, we move on to the examination process.
 Generally speaking, the examination has two main goals.
 This first is to identify what is causing you the pain in your lower back.
 The second is to assess the whole spine and your overall posture.
 We have this fully holistic approach because areas further away from the location of your pain can contribute to the issue, and will often need addressing.
 Once we have completed the examination, we will then inform you of our diagnosis before commencing any treatment.